-There are 2 types of cardiac event monitors.
+There are several types of cardiac event monitors.

 - Loop memory monitor.
-The electrodes remain attached to your chest, which constantly record, but not save, your ECG.
+The electrodes remain attached to your chest, and the monitor constantly records, but does not save, your ECG.
 When you feel symptoms, you press a button to activate the device.
-The device will then save the ECG from before, during, and after your symptoms begin.
+The device will then save the ECG from shortly before, during, and for a time after your symptoms begin.
 Some event monitors start on their own if they detect abnormal heart rhythms.